AdobeDocs/experience-platform.en/help/landing/glossary.md

 **Scoring**: Scoring is the process of generating insights from data using a trained model.

 **Schema**: A schema is a set of rules that represent and validate the structure and format of data.
 A schema is comprised of a class and optional mixin(s) and is used to create datasets and datastreams.
-A schema includes behavioral attributes, timestamp, identity, attribute definitions, and relationships.
+A schema may include behavioral attributes, timestamps, identities, attribute definitions, relationships, and more.

-**Schema descriptor**: A schema descriptor is an additional schema related metadata that describes behavior that can be used by Experience Platform to understand intended schema behavior such as the relationship between two schemas.

-**Schema Library**: The Schema Library contains industry-standard resources made available by Adobe, Experience Platform partners, and vendors.
+**Schema Library**: The Schema Library contains industry-standard XDM resources made available by Adobe, as well as custom resources defined by your organization.

-**Schema Registry**: The Schema Registry provides a user interface and RESTful API used to view and manage all schema-related resources in the [!DNL Experience Platform Schema Library].
+**Schema Registry**: The Schema Registry provides a user interface and RESTful API used to view and manage all schema-related resources in the Schema Library.

 **Secret access key**: A secret access key is an [!DNL Amazon] S3 key that is used in conjunction with the access key ID to sign AWS requests.

 **Segment**: A segment is a set of rules that include attributes and event data that qualify a number of profiles to become an audience.

-**Segment Builder**: [!DNL Segment Builder] is the visual development environment used to build segment definitions and serves as a common component of all applications using [!DNL Segmentation Service] on Experience Platform.
+**Segment Builder**: The [!DNL Segment Builder] is a visual development environment used to build segment definitions.
+It serves as a common component of all applications using Experience Platform Segmentation Service.

-**Segment definition**: A segment definition is the rule set used to describe key characteristics or behavior of a target audience.
+**Segment definition**: A segment definition is the rule set used to describe the key characteristics or behavior of a target audience.
 Once conceptualized, the rules outlined in a segment definition are used to determine qualifying audience members for a segment.

-**Segment evaluation method**: A segment scheduled evaluation enables a recurring schedule for running an export job at a specific time, whereas on-demand evaluation involves creating a segment job to build the audience immediately.
+**Segment evaluation method**: There are two segment evaluation methods: scheduled and on-demand.
+A scheduled evaluation enables a recurring schedule for running an export job at a specific time, whereas on-demand evaluation involves creating a segment job to build the audience immediately.

-**Segment export**: Segment export is one of the two types of destinations in [!DNL Real-time Customer Data Platform].
+**Segment export**: Segment export is one of the two types of destinations in Experience Platform.
 With segment export, you can send the profiles that qualify and have been mapped to the destination.
 Uses segment and user IDs and pseudonymous data and typically integrates with social networks and other digital media target platforms.

 **Segment ID**: A segment ID is an auto-generated identifier associated with a segment.

-**Segment membership**: Segment membership displays which segment a profile is currently part of.
+**Segment membership**: Segment membership displays which segment(s) a profile is currently part of.

-**Segment rules**: Segment rules are where and how the user defines what the profiles qualify for the segment.
+**Segment rules**: Segment rules define the conditions that determine whether a profile qualifies for a segment.

-**Segment type**: There are two types of segments: One is a segment that updates dynamically with Experience Platform data changes, and the other is an audience snapshot that captures all profiles meeting segment rules, and these don't change.

-**Segmentation**: Segmentation is the process of dividing a large group of customers, prospects, or consumers into smaller groups that share similar attributes and will respond similarly to marketing strategies.
+**Segmentation**: Segmentation is the process of dividing a large group of customers, prospects, or consumers into smaller groups that share similar attributes and will respond similarly to specific marketing strategies.

-**Sensei ML Framework**: Sensei ML Framework is a unified machine learning framework across Adobe that leverages data on Experience Platform to empower data scientists in the development of machine learning driven intelligence services in a faster, scalable, and reusable manner.
+**Sensei ML Framework**: Sensei ML Framework is a unified machine-learning (ML) framework that leverages Experience Platform data to empower data scientists to development of ML-driven intelligence services in a faster, scalable, and reusable manner.

-**Sensitive labels**: Sensitive “S” labels are used to categorize data deemed sensitive, such as different types of behavioral or geographic data that you want marked as sensitive.
+**Sensitive labels**: Sensitive "S" labels are used to categorize data deemed sensitive, such as different types of behavioral or geographic data that you want marked as sensitive.

 **Services**: A powerful framework to operationalize AI and ML services by leveraging Adobe Intelligent Services.
 Services deliver real-time, personalized customer experiences or operationalize custom intelligent services.